Shopify/liquid/_tags/iteration.md

 ### range

 Defines a range of numbers to loop through.
-The range can be defined by both literal and variable numbers.
+The range can be defined by both literal and variable numbers, and can be pulled from a variable.

 <p class="code-label">Input</p>
 ```liquid